truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/101-at-devadaha.md

 "So speak the Niganthas, bhikkhus.
 And because the Niganthas speak thus, these ten legitimate deductions from their assertions provide grounds for censuring them.
 Thus their exertion is fruitless, their striving is fruitless.

 23. "And how is exertion fruitful, bhikkhus, how is striving fruitful?
-Here, bhikkhus, a bhikkhu is not overwhelmed by suffering and does not overwhelm himself with suffering; and he does not give up the pleasure that accords with Dhamma, yet he is not infatuated with that pleasure. [^932] He knows thus: 'When I strive with determination, this particular source of suffering fades away in me because of that determined striving; and when I look on with equanimity, this particular source of suffering fades away in me while I develop equanimity. ${ }^{933} \mathrm{He}$ strives with determination in regard to that particular source of suffering which fades away in him because of that determined striving; and he develops equanimity in regard to that particular source of suffering which fades away in him while he is developing equanimity.
+Here, bhikkhus, a bhikkhu is not overwhelmed by suffering and does not overwhelm himself with suffering; and he does not give up the pleasure that accords with Dhamma, yet he is not infatuated with that pleasure. [^932] He knows thus: 'When I strive with determination, this particular source of suffering fades away in me because of that determined striving; and when I look on with equanimity, this particular source of suffering fades away in me while I develop equanimity. [^933] He strives with determination in regard to that particular source of suffering which fades away in him because of that determined striving; and he develops equanimity in regard to that particular source of suffering which fades away in him while he is developing equanimity.
 When he strives with determination, such and such a source of suffering fades away in him because of that determined striving; thus that suffering is exhausted in him.
 When he looks on with equanimity, such and such a source of suffering fades away in him while he develops equanimity; thus that suffering is exhausted in him.

 24. "Suppose, bhikkhus, a man loved a woman with his mind bound to her by intense desire and passion.
 He might see that woman standing with another man, chatting, joking, and laughing.
 What do you think, bhikkhus?
 Would not sorrow, lamentation, pain, grief, and despair arise in that man when he sees that woman standing with another man, chatting, joking, and laughing?"